merdely/system-setup/README.md

 # system-setup Ansible Project

-This is an Ansible project to set up my systems with my preferences.
+This is an Ansible project to take a system from "new install + sshd + python" to configured with my settings and preferences.

 ## Getting Started